 Some models have timers and some don’t, and some of the timers just let you know when a cooking time has elapsed and keep running, while some timers turn the unit off.

-My preference is to not have a timer.
-Why?
-Because the whole point of sous vide, as Nathan Myhrvold so eloquently put it, is to "free cooks from the tyranny of the clock."
+You don't really need a timer, and using one kind of misses the point of sous vide cooking, and what makes it so great.
+Because the purpose of sous vide, as Nathan Myhrvold so eloquently put it, is to "free cooks from the tyranny of the clock."
 If you forget about a steak, it’s not going to get overdone; the water bath will simply hold it at 135F until you’re ready to take it out.
-You don’t want to test this by leaving it in there overnight, but an hour or two (or three) is just fine.
-I have done this many, many times and never had a bad result.
-(And even if you left one overnight, it would still be good, it would just have a different, more pot-roasty texture.)
+You don’t want to test this by leaving it in there overnight (the texture will change), but an hour or two (or three) is just fine.

 Of course, there are some sous vide applications that require precise cooking times.
 Fruit and vegetables, for example--if you let them go too long, they’ll turn to mush.
-I have other means of timing, though, so I don’t care if my sous vide has a timer.
-(In fact, my kitchen is full of appliances that have timers on them.)
+So yes, a timer on your sous vide machine can be useful, especially if it turns the circulator off when done.

 A few models--most notably, the Anova--now offer Internet connectivity, including both WiFi and Bluetooth.
 You have to download a free app to use it, but once you have it, you can control your device remotely.

 This could mean being in another part of the house or another part of the city.
 It’s cool, and some people really like being able to operate their circulator from their smart phone.
-I don’t see tremendous functionality in it, though, because of the pathogen issue: you can’t really leave food sitting in room temperature water all day--risky even if you start with frozen food--then turn on the sous vide 2 hours before you get home from work.
-Some people find it useful, though, and I can’t deny that connectivity really ups the cool factor (and the fun factor).
+But don't forget about the pathogen issue: you can’t really leave food sitting in room temperature water all day--risky even if you start with frozen food--then turn on the sous vide 2 hours before you get home from work.

 Connectivity is the wave of the future, though.
 Once again, the Joule wasn't on the market when this article was first published.
 The Joule is operated completely by a remote application from your cell phone (or smart home device like Alexa) and has all sorts of online recipes and easy-to-follow instructions.
 It's a different model than the Anova, and the result is a great product with all kinds of potential applications.